Variety Clips: Kamloops entertainment listings

 THE HIP Replacements will be performing live at the Blue Grotto on Friday and Saturday, June 29 and 30.
 The show starts at 8 p.m.
 Tickets are available at the door.

-ACTOR/musician performer Kevin Costner and his country/rock band Modern West play Sun Peaks Resort on Saturday, July 7, with a free outdoor concert.
+ACADEMY AWARD WINNING performer Kevin Costner and his country/rock band Modern West play Sun Peaks Resort on Saturday, July 7, with a free outdoor concert.

-MELBOURNE’S all-girl rock-roots band Jungal will be performing live at The Grind, Tuesday, July 10.
+MELBOURNE'S ALL-GIRL rock-roots band Jungal will be performing live at The Grind, Tuesday, July 10.

 THE SERENITY Music Summer Concert Series continues on July 14 with the Kenny Byrka Band with Pauline Kyllonen and special guest Rachel Ashley taking the stage.
 It takes place at the Serenity Performing Arts Centre, 2461 Lost Creek Rd., Birch Island, at 7 p.m.
 For tickets phone 250-676-9456.